swspafomdeqgh72/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid over-engineering and remember that code is read more often than it's written.
 Always consider maintainability, scalability, and readability to ensure your code withstands the test of time."

 This quote emphasizes that a well-thought-out, straightforward solution can be more effective and efficient than a complex one.
 It's a reminder to programmers to value clarity and conciseness in their work, as these qualities often lead to more robust, bug-free, and easily modifiable software systems.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals and break them down into smaller tasks.
+Then, allocate time for each task during your planning session.
+Planning ahead will ensure you have enough time to complete each goal and avoid last-minute stress.
+ （108个字符）